 Graduate and Teaching Assistantships

-Teaching and Graduate Assistantships are awarded by the department’s admissions committee and graduate program director to top applicants.
+Teaching and Graduate Assistantships are awarded by the department’s admissions committee and graduate program director to top full time applicants.
 These positions include full tuition remission, a generous stipend, and health benefits.
 Our programs that offer either teaching or graduate assistantships are:

 - Biology (TA)